 We typically enter into agreements with trust companies or the underlying corporate borrowers that receive financing from trust companies, whereby we agree to facilitate the sale of the relevant trust products by providing services to our clients who desire to purchase the trust products.
 During the course of providing such services, we do not handle our clients' funds or process transactions for our clients.
 Based on our understanding, "promotion" of trust plans under the Trust Plan Rules refers to promotion and marketing activities that involve signing trust contracts with participants of trust plans directly.
-Since we do not sign trust contracts with the participants of trust plans or handle funds of participants of the trust plans in providing services with respect to trust products, we do not believe we are promoting trust plans in such circumstances.
+Since we do not sign trust contracts with the participants of trust plans in providing services with respect to trust products, we do not believe we are promoting trust plans in such circumstances.